| |

 Publisher: N.Y.: Composers' Facsimile Edition.
 1969.
 Recording: Nonesuch H 71303.
 The Contemporary Chamber Ensemble, Arthur Weisberg, Conductor.: Jan De Gaetani, mezzo soprano.
 1974.

-Intervals Orchestra.
+Return to Top Intervals Orchestra.
 1970-71.
 Commission: Robert Shaw.
 Notes: This work contains seven sets.
 Set I is to be performed before intermission, Sets II-VI are to be performed during intermission and Set VII is to be performed after intermission.

 This piece may be performed using sets I and VII under the title, Set VIII.
 Sets II through VI may also be performed separately.